 Most stir-fry recipes start by heating the oil over high heat, but we’re skipping the oil in this Vegetable Teriyaki Stir-Fry recipe.
 Instead, we’ll heat vegetable broth in a skillet or wok.
 When it’s good and hot, you can begin adding the vegetables.
 It’s important to add them in a specific order, cooking the long-cooking ingredients like broccoli and mushrooms before you add the quick-cooking items like zucchini.

-Finally, it’s a good idea to add some kind of sauce (thickened with cornstarch) at the end.
-The sauce is ultimately what flavors the stir-fry, so choose a good one.
+Finally, adding the teriyaki sauce at the end is a good idea.
+The sauce ultimately flavors the stir-fry, so choose a good one.
 Teriyaki sauce is traditional, but you could also try a sweet chili sauce or a peanut sauce.

 Flavorful Vegetable Teriyaki Stir-Fry

 - 1/4 cup tamari gluten-free, or soy sauce